Information for teachers

 The following measures have helped young people with arthritis:

-• Schools have designed timetables to limit the amount of walking the student has to do and ensures they avoid busy corridors and stairs.
+• Schools have designed timetables to limit the amount of walking the student has to do and ensure they avoid busy corridors and stairs.

 • Having one or two friends always accompany the pupil around school gives them practical and emotional support.